vahidfzm/tron-react-poll-dapp/README.md

 # Tron-React Poll DAPP

-This is an open-source Poll DAPP (Decentralized application) on the Tron blockchain
+This is an open-source Poll DAPP (Decentralized application) on the Tron blockchain.
+We defined a TRC20 token in this project and use it as a vote-reward (16000 TPT-token as voting-reward for each poll)

 ## Packages